isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Sand Ginger.md

 <section>
   <h4>Sun and soil needs:</h4>
    <p> Sand Ginger thrives in <a href="/page-index/horticulture-techniques/gauging-light/">more than 2-4 hours of direct sun or 4-6 hours of indirect sun</a>.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 10cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 These plants are vulnerable to <a href="/page-index/plant-problems/root-rot">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">inorganic soil amendments</a> to let the roots breathe.</p>
 	<br>
 </section>